MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Get-WindowsDriver.md

 This command gets detailed information about the Usb.inf driver in a mounted Windows image.

-### Example 5: Gets all drivers in an online image with logpath and loglevel
+### Example 5: Get all drivers in an online image with a log path and log level
 ```
 PS C:\> Get-WindowsDriver -Online -All -LogPath C:\Temp\debug.log -LogLevel 2
 ```